keioNishi/lec-aipsa/README.md

   - Install the binary that matches your PC.
   - Use the latest version.
   - Detailed installation instructions will be given in class.
-  - The tools are already installed on the PCs in the ITC labs.
+  - The tools are already installed on the PCs in the KIC labs.
   - Putting the tools on a USB stick is a convenient way to use the same setup at the university, at home, or anywhere.
+- Other free or commercial tools (e.g., Cadence, Synopsys, etc.) may also be used in this lecture and the exercises.

 ## Using your own environment
 - You are free to build and use your own environment.